nervozny/motor-crash-nyc/README.md

-# motor-crash-nyc
-Analysis of motor crashes in NYC in 2020.
+# Analysis of motor crashes in NYC in 2020.